vinodpgowda/expense-8-puzzle/README.md

 # Expense 8 puzzle problem

-Building an agent to solve a modifed version of the 8 puzzle problem (called the Expense 8 puzzle problem).
+Building an agent to solve a modifed version of the 8 puzzle problem called the Expense 8 puzzle problem.
 The task is still to take a 3X3 grid on which 8 tiles have been placed, where you can only move one tile at a time to an adjacent location (as long as it is blank) and figure out the order in which to move the tiles to get it to a desired configuration.
 However now the number on the tile now also represents the cost of moving that tile (moving the tile marked 6 costs 6).

 ## Programming Language and Version Used - Python 3.9.13